 James Aspey before and after going vegan.

-If the image in someone's mind of vegans (put there sometime in their youth by cultural stereotypes being perpetuated in all sorts of media) is something so different from most people who we see on a day to day basis, it's not too surprising they feel comfortable making jokes about them.
-But when it is someone like James speaking to them instread, so informed and passionately, flexing his meat-free muscles mid sentence, it's not so easy to cling to these unhelpful stereotypes.
+If the image in someone's mind of vegans (most likely put there sometime in their youth by cultural stereotypes being perpetuated in all sorts of media) is something so different from most people who we see on a day to day basis, it's not too surprising they feel comfortable making ridiculous jokes about us.
+But when it is someone like James speaking so informed and passionately to them instead, flexing his meat-free muscles mid sentence, it's not so easy to cling to these dying stereotypes.

 While there are other vegan activists who can look quite normal, most of the time, they don't always behave in ways which would give vegans the best reputation for being "normal" or relatable, or someone who most people would want to be like.
 This is another area where James shines.